django/dsf-working-groups/draft/accessibility.md

   - Marijke Luttekes
   - Saptak Sengupta
   - Sarah Abderemane
-  - Thibaud Colas
-  - Tom Carrick
   - Tushar Gupta

 ## Future membership

-## TODO: Define the part that's similar to the CoC committee

 The team shall not have a fixed size, but instead will grow and shrink organically as members choose to leave, and when new members are deemed to be required by the rest of the team.
-Membership of the team works similarly to the `Code of Conduct Committee <https://github.com/django/code-of-conduct/blob/main/membership.md>`_.
 New members shall be chosen from a list of volunteers, or if there is a lack of volunteers, an advertisement will be published on the Django website.
 Priority will be given to volunteers who, in no particular order:

 - Have disabilities that make using the web and/or web development more difficult.
-- Have relevant, positive contributions or expertise in the field.
+- Have relevant contributions or expertise in the field.
 - Have a record of contributing to Django.

 Members shall remain in the team for a fixed-term of 9 months, after which